-Anthony and Leah Ziniti, who live in Garden City, NY gave birth to their 2nd child, Caterina, after a full term pregnancy with all normal pre natal visits and sonograms up until month 8 where Leah developed polyhydramnios (excess amniotic fluid).
-The doctors said the amount of excess fluid was the equivalent of carrying triplets, indicative of a major swallowing difficulty.
+Leah and Anthony Ziniti, who live in Garden City, New York, gave birth to their second child, Caterina, after a full-term pregnancy, with all normal pre-natal visits and sonograms until the 8th month, where Leah developed polyhydramnios (excess amniotic fluid).
+The doctors said the amount of excess fluid was the equivalent of carrying triplets, and was indicative of a major swallowing difficulty.
 The hope was that it was something structural that could be fixed through a quick surgery.
-Leah and Anthony were hopeful everything was ok, but deep down, they knew something was terribly wrong.
-Nothing could have prepared them for the road ahead.
+Leah and Anthony were hopeful everything was OK, but deep down, they knew something was terribly wrong—but nothing could have prepared them for the road ahead.

 At birth, Caterina had obvious problems.
-She immediately required air support in the delivery room which she would never come off from.
-She was extremely hypotonic (low muscle tone), didn’t cry, and couldn’t swallow and manage her own secretions.
+She immediately required air support in the delivery room, which would never be removed.
+She was extremely hypotonic (low muscle tone), didn’t cry, couldn’t swallow, or manage her own secretions.
 36 days in the Neonatal ICU, 10 doctors and 20 tests later, Leah and Anthony still had no diagnosis for Caterina.
-They became all too familiar with the beeping sounds of her machines because of lack of oxygen in which her body turned blue and immediate suctioning was required – a truly terrifying and helpless time.
-The machines monitored Caterina’s oxygen saturation levels, heart rate, and breathing rate – all of which would alarm multiple times a day to signify a problem.
+They became all too familiar with the beeping sounds of her machines because of lack of oxygen, when her body turned blue and immediate suctioning was required – a terrifying and vulnerable experience.
+The machines monitored Caterina’s oxygen saturation levels, heart rate, and breathing rate – which would sound multiple times a day that would signify a problem.
 The traumatic experience of living so close to death on an everyday basis was excruciatingly painful.
 However, Leah and Anthony were hopeful because the tone in her proximal muscles had improved.
-On day 36 it was off to rehab to try and get to get Caterina to swallow and build strength.
+On day 36, it was off to rehab to attempt to get Caterina to swallow and build strength.

 At rehab, Caterina’s strength improved ever so slightly in her legs and arms.
 She swallowed during therapy and intermittently throughout the day.
 She still turned blue constantly and needed regular suctioning.
-Leah and Anthony spent every day with her, learning about her every need and trying to be the best parents they could be.
+Leah and Anthony spent every day with her, learning about all her needs and trying to be the best parents under the circumstances.
 Each day was a routine of therapies – occupational, physical, and speech/feeding.
 They quickly learned all therapies and reinforced them with Caterina throughout the day.
-In addition, they also added massage therapy, reading and play time, and, of course, nap time as she was a newborn infant.
-They did their best to manage their two different worlds, the one with a beautiful 2 year old son, Dominic, and the terrifying, fearful and helpless universe they were entrenched in with Caterina.
-No diagnosis and no answers.
+In addition, they also added massage therapy, reading and play time, and, of course, nap time, as she was a newborn.
+They did their best to manage their two different world—one with a beautiful, 2-year old son, Dominic, and the other terrifying, fearful and helpless universe they were entrenched in with Caterina, with no diagnosis and no answers.

-After six weeks at rehab, she was having significant trouble breathing so they decided to send her back to the same hospital but the Pediatric ICU where they identified an infection.
-Within 24 hours, she was put on a ventilator because she had very little reserves.
-She had been fighting for two months, every day.
+After six weeks at rehab, she was having significant trouble breathing so the doctors decided to send her back to the same hospital in the Pediatric ICU where they identified an infection.
+Within 24 hours, she was put on a ventilator since she had very little reserves because she had been fighting every day for two months.

-The muscle biopsy came back yielding no results.
+The muscle biopsy came back with no results.
 Caterina continued to deteriorate quickly, failing to be extubated.
-There was only one successful extubatation that lasted a few days, but before long, she was back on the ventilator.
-She progressively worsened and because of her low muscle tone at her core, she couldn’t move mucus at all.
+There was only one successful extubation that lasted a few days, but before long, she was back on the ventilator.
+She progressively deteriorated, and because of her low muscle tone at her core, she couldn’t move mucus at all.
 This caused her to develop atelectasis in her lungs every day (fluid plugging up her lungs).
-She continued to require more and more support and was eventually put on paralytics where she was not doing the breathing at all.
-Leah and Anthony had to make the impossible decision to remove support, still with no diagnosis.
+She continued to require more and more support, and was eventually put on paralytics where she was not doing the breathing at all.
+Leah and Anthony had to make the dreaded decision to remove life support, but still with no diagnosis.
 A repeat MRI showed some white matter brain disease (which was later revealed to have no significance).
-They decided to remove support on February 27th, 2017 but not before getting their blood drawn as well at Caterina’s in hopes to find some answers through further genetic testing (WES Test).
-They not only wanted to know what devastating disease ended their daughter’s life but did they carry a recessive mutated gene?
+They decided to remove support on February 27, 2017 but not before having their blood drawn as well at Caterina’s, in hopes to find some answers through further genetic testing (WES Test).
+They not only wanted to know what devastating disease ended their daughter’s life, but also if either one of them carried a recessive, mutated gene.

-On May 10th, 2017, almost three months later, they got the call with the results from the WES Test.
+On May 10, 2017, almost three months later, they got the call with the results from the WES Test.
 It was a mutation on the ACTA1 gene which is associated with Nemaline Myopathy.
-More importantly, it was a de novo mutation which meant it happened spontaneously and she was the first in the bloodline to have it.
-Most of the ACTA1 mutations occur de novo¸ or spontaneous.
-Almost seven months since her birth, and they finally had an answer.
+More importantly, it was a de novo mutation which meant it happened spontaneously, and she was the first in the bloodline to have it.
+Most of the ACTA1 mutations occur de novo¸ or are spontaneous.
+Almost seven months after her birth, they finally had an answer.
 It offered closure.
 It offered comfort.
-It also offered ease of future planning for other children.
-Lastly, and most importantly, it helped direct this foundation.
+It also offered ease of planning for any other children.
+Lastly, and most importantly, it helped direct this Foundation.
 There was name for it, however rare it was.
-And, in Caterina’s honor, the Caterina Grace Foundation was founded in 2017 by founder Leah Ziniti to help all patients with Nemaline Myopathy.
+And, in Caterina’s honor, the Caterina Grace Foundation was established in 2017 by founder Leah Ziniti, to help all patients with Nemaline Myopathy.